Proven-Paradox/shaper-system/Handbook.md

 Range: Medium
 Targets: One enemy
 Cost: 1 MP
+Damage: 0
 Duration: None
 Effect: The target loses one point on the Defensive Track.
 You may use this either as an Attack (using your Physical Offense and targeting your opponent’s Physical Defense) or a Spell (using your Mental Offense to target you’re opponent’s Mental Defense).
 Description: A simple ability to make a target less effective defensively.
 This could be a curse, distracting or discouraging the target, muddling their mind temporary with telepathic influence, temporarily magnetizing them so attacks are subtly attracted to them, and other things to hinder the target.

+#### Flash
+Attack/Spell (See Special)
+Action: Major
+Prerequisites: None
+Range: Short
+Targets: One enemy
+Cost: 4 MP
+Damage: 0
+Duration: 1 round
+Cooldown: 3 rounds
+Effect: If you hit with this Ability, the target is [Blind](#blind) for the duration.
+You may choose to use this ability as an Attack (in which case you use Physical Offense and target Physical Defense) or as a Spell (in which case you use Mental Offense and target Mental Defense).
+Description: A maneuver that temporarily blinds the target.
+This could be blowing smoke into their eyes, throwing up sand, a blast of light, forcing your shadow into their eyes, or something similar.

 #### Fortify
 Auxiliary [Augment]